Andre Agassi: Early life

 At the age of 12, Agassi and his good friend and doubles partner, Roddy Parks, won the 1982 National Indoor Boys 14s Doubles Championship in Chicago.
 Agassi describes memorable experiences and juvenile pranks with Roddy in his book Open.

 When he was 13, Agassi was sent to Nick Bollettieri's Tennis Academy in Florida.
-He was meant to stay for only three months, because that was all his father could afford.
-After thirty minutes of watching Agassi play, Bollettieri, deeply impressed by his talent, called Mike and said: "Take your check back.
+He was supposed to stay for only three months, because that was all his father could afford.
+After 30 minutes of watching Agassi play, Bollettieri, deeply impressed by his talent, called Mike and said: "Take your check back.
 He's here for free."
 Agassi then dropped out of school in the ninth grade to pursue a full-time tennis career.